Profit Margin Calculator

 Formula & Methodology

-Key formulas used in this calculator:
+The key formulas used in this calculator are:

 • Gross Profit = Revenue − Cost of Goods Sold (COGS)